raspberrypilearning/3D-scene/en/step_4.md

 ---

-In the Sprite pane, click **Choose a Sprite** to see the library of all Scratch sprites.
+In the Sprite pane, click on **Choose a Sprite** to see the library of all Scratch sprites.
 ![Image Sprite Library](images/sprite-library.png)

 You can search or browse sprites by theme.
 Click on a sprite to add it to your project.